SaraviaMartin/Simplee/README.md

 - Use it for personal and commercial projects, but please don’t republish, redistribute, or resell the template.
 - Attribution is not required, although it is really appreciated.

-## About Us

-We're an Italian developer/designer duo creating high-quality design/code resources for developers, makers, and startups.

-## Stay in the loop

-If you would like to know when we release new resources, you can follow [@pacovitiello](https://x.com/pacovitiello) and [@DavidePacilio](https://x.com/DavidePacilio) on X, or you can subscribe to our [newsletter](https://cruip.com/newsletter/).